masikol/con-hi/README.md

 ./con-hi.py -f <TARGET_FASTA> -b <MAPPING_BAM>
 ```

-You can specify custom coverage theshold(s) by passing comma-separated list of thresholds with options `-c` and `-C`.
+You can specify custom coverage theshold(s) by passing comma-separated list of thresholds with options `-c`, `-C` and `-X`.
 For example, following command will annotate:

 - regions with coverage below 25 and all regions below 55 (and also with zero coverage);